-- 1. Students may repeat a course for which they received a grade of "C" or below.
-However, students may not receive financial aid benefits for repeating a course in which a grade of "C" or above was earned. - 2.
+- 1. Students may repeat a course for which they received a grade of "C" or below. - 2.
 If a student elects to repeat a course for which a grade was earned or transfer credit was granted, the last grade earned will become the grade of record, regardless of whether the grade is higher or lower than the previous grade.
 All grades received will remain on a student's transcript.
-However, when a course is repeated, the last grade earned will be used in calculating the student's grade point average (GPA). - 3.
-A student may attempt to successfully (grade of "C" or above) complete a course a maximum of two times.
-Students who require a third attempt must have permission of the Dean for the course.
+However, when a course is repeated, the last grade earned will be used in calculating the student's grade point average (GPA).

+- 3. A student may attempt to successfully (grade of "C" or above) complete a course a maximum of two times.
+Students who require a third attempt must have permission of the Dean or the Associate Dean for the course.
 Documentation is forwarded to the Student Success Center. - 4.
 Students may not audit courses that have previously been audited or taken for credit, except as granted by the Dean of the School in which the course originates.